rapidfort/community-images/community_images/metrics-server/ironbank/README.md

 <br>
 <br>

-## What’s the difference between the official [Platform One Metrics-Server IronBank][source-image-repo-link] image and this hardened image?
+## What’s the difference between the official [Platform One Metrics-Server Iron Bank][source-image-repo-link] image and this hardened image?
 RapidFort’s hardened [rapidfort/metrics-server-ib][rf-dh-image-link] image has been optimized by RapidFort's SASM platform and is functionally equivalent to the original image.

 We are big fans of open-source software and secure software development.
 RapidFort's community images are our way of giving back to the community and helping reduce the burden on security and development teams.